 BARBARA M. GOODSTEIN and ADAM C. WOLK are partners in the Banking and Finance Practice at the New York office of Mayer Brown.
-JOAQUIN M. C DE BACA, a partner in the Restructuring Practice of Mayer Brown, and LAURA K. LEE, an associate with the firm, assisted in the preparation of this article.
+LAURA K. LEE, an associate with the firm, assisted in the preparation of this article.

 However, it has been an unsettled issue among courts regarding who must be able to "compel" the sale referenced in section 363(f)(5).
 On the one hand, this could be interpreted to mean only the debtor itself (in the narrowest construction) or, on the other hand, could include any third party to any conceivable hypothetical proceeding (in the broadest potential interpretation).